Understanding video classifications and triggers

-Your vehicle has a camera and a vehicle tracking unit (VTU) installed.
-When the vehicle tracking unit detects a harsh driving event, a video recording of the incident is made.
+Your vehicle has a camera and a tracking unit installed.
+When the tracking unit detects a harsh driving event, a video recording of the incident is made.
 The video is analysed and classified by our software and then is available to watch on Reveal or on our dedicated mobile app.

 - Hard acceleration - if the vehicle accelerated too quickly

 - Harsh cornering - if the vehicle turned a corner at high speed

 - Hard braking - if the vehicle slows down suddenly

 - Sudden force - if the vehicle experiences a sudden force

 During the analysis, our software identifies any objects in the video.
 It is able to detect objects such as other vehicles, people and even animals.

 The software calculates the chance of collision with an object, by measuring the speed and the direction the object is travelling.

 Based on these measurements, the software analyses the incident and assigns one of the following classifications:

 - Collision - The vehicle may have collided with a person, vehicle or object.